Are you interested in a trainee actuarial job?

 Trainee actuaries employed in this area ensure that the companies in their region comply with all relevant legislation.

-What do you like about your job as an actuary?
+What do you like about your job as a trainee actuary?

 Contrary to the stereotypical view of an actuary in movies such as “Along Came Polly” or “About Schmidt“, life as an actuary is never boring!
 I have worked in a product development role for a number of years and I really enjoy working towards a common goal with a great team of highly intelligent and driven individuals.
 I also enjoy being exposed to and able to understand the insurance business from different angles as I interact with many different colleagues across the business.
 As a natural problem solver, I thrive on pulling together relevant data and using many of my actuarial skills to come up with the most viable solution given the various business constraints.

-Is there anything you dislike about being an actuary?
+Is there anything you dislike about being a trainee actuary?

-What do you think makes for a successful actuary?
+What do you think makes for a successful trainee actuary?

 Given the ever-changing world we live in, I believe that adaptability is increasingly important.
 Actuaries these days are expected to be able to transition across many different roles and to have a very wide skillset to thrive or even to just survive.
 Communication is a must for all actuaries in my opinion.
 You may not always have to present to a board, but you are going to have to, at the very least, communicate with your colleagues in a professional and competent manner in order to carry out much of your job as an actuary.
 As they say, no man is an island!